SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-MrHighViolet/PROJECT_PRESENTATION.md

 I would like to expand this idea so that multiple rounds of combat are required.
 This would need a combat counter and for carl.health to be updated after each round.

+## Tests
+Your goal is to pass 5 tests.
+They check each rule has been accounted for.

 ## Solution
+I believe you can complete this kata.
+If you want to compare with my solution ...

 <details>
     <summary>Click for a solution</summary>